Electrical control of magnetization in S/F/S junctions on a 3D topological insulator: Magnetization easy axis splitting

 The dependence on $\Gamma$ is plotted in Fig.~\ref{parameters}(b). $\Gamma$ is linearly proportional to $A$.
 For this reason one can explicitly see in this panel the range of $A$ where four stable limiting magnetization directions exist: it corresponds to the regions, where $|\langle m_x \rangle |$ and $|\langle m_y \rangle |$ are nonzero simultaneously.

 Panel (c) of Fig.~\ref{parameters} represents the dependence of $|\langle m_i \rangle |$ on the junction length.
 Analogously to the previous panel, the range of existence of four stable limiting magnetization directions is also clearly seen.
 The dependence on $r$ is qualitatively very similar to the dependence on $\Gamma$, therefore we do not represent it.
+Figs.~\ref{parameters}(b)-(c) also provide the optimal range of parameters $\Gamma$ and $d$ for experimental realization of the easy axis splitting.
+The effect can be experimentally investigated, for example, by measuring the magnetic field pattern away from the nanomagnet.